LanLi2017/iConference2019/README.md

 To take advantage of all of the sub-systems in the prototype, you need install the software on your computer

-# 1. Check installed version of Python
+1.Check installed version of Python
+---

 This prototype requires Python version 2.7.
 To determine the version of Python installed on your computer use the version option to the python command.
 For example,